SergioRomera/shareplex/README.md

 Copy the software under the "quest" directory.

-Or download the quest-master.zip file in a directory and unzip.
+Or download the shareplex-master.zip file in a directory and unzip.

 ## Architectures